 Lilly isn’t the first drug company to launch a generic version of its brand-name product to address pricing pressure.
 In 2016, advocacy around the price of EpiPen spurred Mylan to begin selling an authorized generic.
 And while several generic and biosimilar insulins do exist, insulin currently lacks a generic market that offers substantially lower list prices.
-When Sanofi’s Admelog reached market in 2018, it cost $233 per vial and $450 per box (list price), offering only a 15% price discount from Humalog.
+When Sanofi’s Admelog reached market in 2018, it cost $233 per vial and $450 per box (list price), offering only a 15 percent price discount from Humalog.
 Basaglar’s launch saw similar price savings.
-The 50% discounted list price for Insulin Lispro represents the first substantial reduction in list price.
+The 50 percent discounted list price for Insulin Lispro represents the first substantial reduction in list price.

-“While further action, across the healthcare system, must be taken to ensure unqualified access to affordable insulin, today’s announcement of a 50% lower list price generic is an important step in the right direction,” said Beyond Type 1 CEO Thom Scher.
+“While further action, across the healthcare system, must be taken to ensure unqualified access to affordable insulin, today’s announcement of a 50 percent lower list price generic is an important step in the right direction,” said Beyond Type 1 CEO Thom Scher.
 “Lilly is presenting a meaningful change for the growing number of people paying out-of-pocket for insulin at the pharmacy, building on their other efforts in recent months.
 We are hopeful that other manufacturers and entities within the supply chain will take material actions as well.”

 Read Beyond Type 1’s recent news coverage of the letter sent to insulin manufacturers by US Senators.
 If you or someone you know is struggling to afford insulin, know your options.